nikushi/naginata/README.md

 Naginata includes `naginata` command executable. `naginata` command can be done by just single command execution from workstation host.

 * Enable/Disable notifications of hosts and services.
-* Display current host and service status. (will be added)
+* Display current host and service status.
 * and more

 If you already have nagios servers, it's easy to try out Naginata!
 It does not require to install ruby and Naginata on remote nagio servers.